 action resuming as the Sergeant and a group of Policemen arrive on the

 scene to make short work of Craswell’s demonic hoards.
 “Oh hullo Sarge”,

 says Pete with relief, “thanks for coming...”

 Craswell is horrified at the anachronism

-London “Bobbies” intruding in his science-fantasy world: “Madness” he
+of London “Bobbies” intruding in his science-fantasy world: “Madness” he

-Extract 4: Parnell conjures up a group of
+Extract 4: Parnell conjures up a

 Craswell however, is reluctant to admit

 anything that counters his own ‘reality’.
 Accordingly he denies seeing

 them: “Daleks?
 Daleks?
 There are no Daleks here...”